0xJohannes/useful_links/README.md

 # useful links
 Useful links for *sec.
-The Author of this repo is very grateful to the authors of the content below.
+Maintainer of this repository is very grateful to the authors of the content below and does not claim any authorship.

 # SEC
 1 -- [https://phonexicum.github.io/infosec/](https://phonexicum.github.io/infosec/)